pinaki18/Parkinson-s-Disease-Predictor/README.md

 pandas library (version 1.2.4 or later)
 You can install the necessary Python libraries using pip:

-pip install scikit-learn numpy pandas
+"pip install scikit-learn numpy pandas"

-## If you have any questions or suggestions, please feel free to contact pinaki.tyagi@gmail.com
+If you have any questions or suggestions, please feel free to contact pinaki.tyagi@gmail.com